crosshare-org/crosshare/README.md

 If you'd rather not use the firebase emulators you can use the same container but connect to a live firebase project instead.

-You'll need to have a firebase project set up and `firebaseConfig.ts` and `serviceAccountKey.json` created in the correct locations - see ("Running Containerless)[/RUNNING_CONTAINERLESS.md] for details on setting up firebase and creating those files.
+You'll need to have a firebase project set up and `firebaseConfig.ts` and `serviceAccountKey.json` created in the correct locations - see ["Running Containerless](/RUNNING_CONTAINERLESS.md) for details on setting up firebase and creating those files.
 Then in the root of the repo run:

 > $ podman-compose up devLive